 Monolingualism to bilingualism

-At the beginning of the 20th century Māori society still largely spoke just Māori.
+At the beginning of the 20th century, most Māori still spoke just Māori.
 However, there was an increasing shift to bilingualism.
-A relatively stable type of bilingualism existed among Māori until the 1930s, with te reo spoken at home and on the marae, and English used at school and in interactions with the government or with employers.
+A relatively stable type of bilingualism existed among Māori until the 1930s, with te reo spoken at home and on the marae, and English at school and in interactions with the government and employers.